fleephub/fleep-api/ios-mac-library+samples/FleepReader/README.md

 ------------------
 There are two ways of subscribing to a feed using Fleep Reader:

-1. Create a new conversation with Reader and say "subscribe <feed url>".
+1. Create a new conversation with Reader and say "subscribe &lt;feed url&gt;".
 If the feed is valid, Reader will respond by creating a new conversation with the name of the feed, and post 10 of the most recent items in the feed.
 When a new item appears in the feed, it is automatically posted to the conversation.

 2. To add several feeds at a time, you can post an OPML file (exported from another RSS reader) to a conversation with Reader.
 You will be subscribed to all valid feeds in the file.